-Basic Ukulele asic Ukulele Cour H8033EY Elective Prerequisite: none Year-Long 1 credit
+Basic Ukulele ulele H8033EY Elective Prerequisite: none Semester 1 credit

 In this course, the basics of playing the ukulele are presented in an ensemble-based, blended learning class format.
 Ukulele is a small 4 stringed guitar of Hawaiian origin.
 This includes group music learning, solo repertoire, and multi-part arrangements of original and traditional songs.
 Students will learn music fundamentals, music theory, guitar tablature and standard notation.
 Participation in concerts is mandatory.
 School ukuleles are available though having your own instrument is highly recommended.